Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

 Banff National Park

-There is so much to see and do in Banff National Park but for us it was all about the lakes.
+There are so many things to do in Banff National Park but for us it was all about the lakes.
 We had decided to visit Lake Louise first because we had heard parking would be difficult.
 We woke really early this time.
 Alarms were set for 5.30am.
 We arrived at about 7.30am and signs were already saying that the parking lot was full.
 We tried our luck and circled the car park a bit and found a spot.
 See our post on visiting Lake Louise with kids for more tips including what to do if you can’t find parking.

 Lake Louise is beautiful but it is also extremely busy.
 This is no surprise seeing as it is the number one attraction in Banff.
 We were there relatively early and there weren’t too many people around, so we took some lovely photos.
 The sun was just coming up over the mountains and the water was still so there was a beautiful reflection of the mountains.
 Later on, the lake is full of people out on kayaks so you will only get this image in the early morning.